The Claromentis Blog | Intranet & Digital Workplace News

 Furthermore, the same survey revealed that 50% of people duplicate their efforts due to uncoordinated systems and departments, whilst 45% of staff often don’t complete the work they’re paid to do because of the time spent on admin.
 Businesses are literally wasting money on tasks that don’t provide value, and employees no doubt feel frustrated that they cannot utilise their skills and knowledge on meaningful work.
 This can lead to a loss in productivity, poor employee engagement, and ultimately high turnover.

 A purchase order system helps you control spending and minimise time consuming busywork by automating the parts of PO processing that don’t require human input.
-For instance, you could set up the PO system to instantly accept any purchase order under £50/$50, giving you a completely automated and hands-free approval process.
+For instance, you could set up the automated processes to instantly accept any purchase order under £50/$50, giving you a completely automated and hands-free approval process.
 For larger purchase orders, senior managers can get an automatic notification to review the request and oversee cost control.

 Purchase order systems improve accuracy